GravityKit/GravityView/readme.txt

 #### 🚀 Added
 * Ability to modify the entry creator's information in the Edit Entry screen.
+* Placeholders in View Settings to inform you that additional functionality is available.

 #### 🐛 Fixed
 * Timeout issue when rendering a page/post with GravityView Gutenberg blocks when Yoast SEO is active.